STAR TREK:

 This episode boasts a terrific concept for a rich story that is ripe with possibilities for many of the regular characters, and is very enjoyably on its best footing when exploring avenues of what each character may have spawned.
 But there is a whacking great flaw in the temporal theory that the A-plot relies upon for its main drama, making it very hard for wise audience members to get invested in this one.

-What is curious is how close the episode comes to putting my usual temporal rebuttal on screen.
+What is curious is how close the episode comes to putting my other, more usual temporal rebuttal on screen.
 We see Kira split into two duplicates for a moment, and we have Dax's descendant hoping to create two versions of the Defiant so that both hoped-for outcomes can co-exist.
 The script even uses the word "quantum" quite prolifically when trying to support all this.
 What the episode never does get right is the concept that you don't need complicated technology to achieve this kind of splitting into duplicates - it's already part of the background fabric of existence, and happens everytime any conscious creature makes a decision.
 We don't usually notice anything when it happens, because each duplicate branches off into his or her own "parallel" universe complete with quantum-complementary duplicates of everyone and everything else they ever knew or might bump into, and each version of the decision-maker remembers only the path he/she has chosen, possibly not ever realizing that the other choices exist in other universes.

 In the case of "Children of Time", it is quite frustrating to constantly hear the argument that if the Defiant crew don't sacrifice themselves in a repeat of this planet's history, 8000 people will cease to exist.
 That's crap.
 Whatever happened to create these people most certainly took place in one of trillions of co-existing timelines.
 No matter what our current Defiant crew decide, it won't change the timeline that these people spawned from, or the legitimate 200 years of history now behind them.
 In fact, it is very likely that there are already all kinds of differences between the history that our Defiant crew has lived through vs. the one that the crashed Defiant crew could tell their descendants to look forward to.
 Plus, if they weren't isolated on a shielded planet in the Gamma quadrant, they may well have witnessed, if not influenced, a whole different 200-year galactic history to the one recorded in the crashed Defiant's computer records.
 You really have to wonder whether the Defiant that crashed on this planet first met some descendants from the crash before they got flipped back in time.